huntdatacenter/docs/docs/administer-science/prices/examples.md

 ### Explore

-This is our default lab for data discoveries.
+This is our default lab for sensitive data discoveries.
 The lab is tailored for data analysis of structured data such as health registries and survey data that you collect.

 | Service | Description | Type | Cost/unit | Units | Total cost |
 | ---- | ---- | ---- | ---- | ---- | ---- |